Mregussek/MAREngine-docs/references/classes-graphics/renderpipeline.rst

 | void submitEntity(const :ref:`ecs::Entity<class_Entity>` & entity)      |
 +-------------------------------------------------------------------------+

 Method submits ``entity`` to RenderPipeline.
-Checks its components (if it can be renderer for instance) and then pushes its data into some container.
+Checks its components (if it can be renderer for instance) and then pushes its data into a container.

 .. _class_method_RenderPipeline_submitCamera: